Crown Capital Partners Inc Annual Shareholders Meeting Transcrip

 Alan MacDonald Rowe - Crown Capital Partners Inc. - Independent Chairman of the Board

-So my clock tells me we're now at 4:00 p.m.
-So I will call the meeting to order.
-Good afternoon, everyone, and welcome to this Annual and Special Meeting of Shareholders.
-My name is Alan Rowe, and I have the privilege to serve as the Chair of the Board of Directors for Crown.
-I will act as Chair for today's meeting.
+Good morning, everyone.
+It's now 10:00 a.m. and I will ask that this meeting of shareholders come to order.

-Given the outbreak of COVID-19 and to follow the recommendations of federal and provincial health authorities, we made the decision to hold this meeting virtually.
-Although we are unable to physically meet, we have attempted to replicate as best we can our regular meeting environment in a virtual format, and we do plan on returning to our regular meeting format next year.
+My name is Alan Rowe.
+I have the privilege of serving as the Chair of the Board of Directors of Crown, and I will act as the Chair for today's meeting.

 Crown Capital Partners Inc Annual Shareholders Meeting Transcript